ThomasLaPiana/pip-vs-uv/README.md

 sys         0.063       0.012       0.044       0.063       0.083
 ```

-### Docker Conclusion
+### Conclusion

 As can be seen from the results above, `uv` performs significantly better even on a "trivial" example.
+84 seconds compared to 25 seconds is _significant_ in the amount of CI time that would be saved, and the enhancement that brings to the speed of the development feedback loop.

 ## Developer Experience